-Rob Whitehouse is a chartered management accountant (CGMA) with over 8 years post qualification experience.
-In addition to 2 years at an audit firm he has over 10 years experience working in various financial reporting and change management roles at Bank of America.
+Rob Whitehouse is a chartered management accountant (CGMA) with over eight years post qualification experience.
+In addition to two years at an audit firm he has over 10 years experience working in various financial reporting and change management roles at Bank of America.

 Father Owen Higgs is a vicar at St Gabriel’s Church in Pimlico, Westminster.
 He previously worked as a care worker for Scope, a charity supporting disabled people, and as a Chartered Accountant.

 Vicky Kafetzi is a communications and engagement specialist working in the transport sector.
 She has over 11 years experience of providing strategic advice, to create the best environment for delivery of projects and operations that keep our great city moving.
 She also mentors and coaches young professionals.

 Sabrina Vashisht is a fundraiser and communications officer for the European Human Rights Advocacy Centre, an international legal NGO.
 She has extensive experience of applying for and managing grants.
 Sabrina also volunteers for WBAF in her spare time, and as a Russian-English translator for the BEARR Trust.
 She joined the Board in October 2017.

 Kat Lee is a senior manager working in the charitable sector.
 She has spent the last 15 years working on large scale engagement programmes for families and young people in London and across the UK.
 Most recently, Kat has been working with a team of 100,000 volunteers to offer girls and young women fun, friendship, challenge and adventure through membership of Girl Guide groups.
 She joined the board in October 2019.